 The biggest struggle in defining our diets is not knowing what’s really moving the needle.

-And central tenet of my wellness project is that we cannot commit to healthy habits until we know what habits are actually healthy for us.
+And a central tenet of my wellness project is that we cannot commit to healthy habits until we know what habits are actually healthy for us.
 Which is why I think everyone should do an elimination diet at some point in their lives.

 While I take a mostly omission-free approach to my own eating habits, it’s because years ago I did the hard work of figuring out what aspects of my diet were causing me harm in more ways than just the numbers on a scale.